 "Farmers need more access to training and start-up funds for basic infrastructure like fences and watering."

 "One goal should be to increase food storage capacity in case of an emergency."

-Strategies & Actions - Activities we will implement over the next five years to accomplish goals & targets
+Strategies & Actions - Activities we will implement over the next five years to accomplish objectives & targets.
+See Chapter 3 for a detailed action plan.